Coding Speech through Vocal Tract Kinematics: Methods

 \section{Methods}

-To bridge this interpretability and controllability gap, we propose neural articulatory inversion and synthesis as a new type of neural codec that can provide an interpretable and controllable coding of speech.
+To bridge the interpretability and controllability gap in current neural speech coding systems, we propose neural articulatory inversion and synthesis as a new type of coding system that can provide an interpretable and controllable coding of speech.